starling021/ehtools/README.md

     but payload in ehtools update helper named "hard reinstall" and this is not safe for ehtools!

-If you have some problems with update use our "Ehtools update helper" Last time, configuration errors of our program occur and it can not be updated by itself.
+If you have some problems with update use our "ehtools update helper" Last time, configuration errors of our program occur and it can not be updated by itself.

 > euh